tabithawas/yolov8_simple_cats/README.md

 # About

-This contains an object detection model that was trained on a small dataset of cats.
+ This contains files for performing object detection on images, on videos (in progress), and in real-time (in progress).
+It also contains an object detection model that was trained on a small dataset of cats.
 The dataset was created using Roboflow.

 # Future

-There will be files added to perform inference on existing videos and real-time object detection.
+Files will be added to perform inference on existing videos and real-time object detection.

 # Detailed Process

 ### Dataset creation
 Some of the images are pictures that I have taken, and some of the pictures were collected from Google (the Google image results were filtered by having a Creative Commons license).

 The images were uploaded to Roboflow.
 I annotated all of the images with rectangular bounding boxes.